CodeHarrington/Project-1/README.md

 ## Footer

 * Footer is consistent on all pages.
-It has sponsors details which are of a fixed position which is a nice feature.
+It has sponsor details which are of a fixed position which is a nice feature.
-* At the bottom: left side are social directed by a finger pointer with " need more  information" links Each link will open in a separate tab in a browser.
+* At the bottom left side are social media links directed by a finger pointer with " need more  information" links Each link will open in a separate tab in a browser.
-* On right side is a link to the contact-us page with button type.
+* At the bottom right side is a link to the contact-us page with button type.

 ## Home

 * ### Welcome and Why section

     *  Welcome is just a short message to keep people on the page.
-    * The hero picture with 2 smaller pic of referees, telling the story of the team spirit.
+    * The hero picture with 2 smaller pictures of referees, telling the story of the team spirit.
-    * The hero pic are different in each page which help to keep the viewer interested.
+    * The hero pic are different in each page which helps to keep the viewer interested.

-* ### Why - is the messages why to get involved in refereeing.
+* ### Why - is the message why to get involved in refereeing.
     * This has a picture of a rugby ball, whistle and a watch to display the tools involved.